pvdabeel/prolog/Documentation/Handbook/12-doc-resolution.md

 - `|| ( sys-devel/llvm:18 sys-devel/llvm:20 )` → `SlotScore` prefers `:20`.
 - An arm whose packages are already in `selected_cn` beats a fresh CN → `SnapAll`.

-`VerScore` is gated to same-CN groups because comparing newest tree versions of *different* packages is meaningless and overrides ebuild
+`VerScore` and `SlotScore` are gated to same-CN groups because comparing newest tree versions — or highest slots — of *different* packages is meaningless and overrides ebuild order: `virtual/mta` would pick `notqmail` (a `-9999` live ebuild inflates its score) over the intended `nullmailer`, and `virtual/jdk` would pick source `dev-java/openjdk` over `openjdk-bin` (portage-ng#115, portage-ng#116).
+Ungated slot-ranking likewise flipped ruby-single
+choices: `( ruby:3.3 rubygems[ruby33] )` — the profile default, listed
+first — lost to `( ruby:4.0 rubygems[ruby40] )` because 4.0 > 3.3,
-order: `virtual/mta` would pick `notqmail` (a `-9999` live ebuild inflates its score) over the intended `nullmailer`, and `virtual/jdk` would pick source `dev-java/openjdk` over `openjdk-bin` (portage-ng#115, portage-ng#116).
-Emerge never version-ranks across CPs inside a choice; it falls back to ebuild order there.
+scheduling the `~arch` ruby:4.0 slot plus a `ruby_targets_ruby40` USE toggle that emerge never takes (webkit-gtk build cluster, Aug-2026 tinderbox run).
+Emerge never version- or slot-ranks across CPs inside a choice; it falls back to ebuild order there.

 `virtual/` atoms are skipped for `SnapAll`, `InstScore`, and `NoDowngrade` (Portage’s zero-cost treatment of virtuals in those